Student Code of Conduct

 Article IV: Violations of the Code

 The following behaviors, or attempts thereof, by any student or student organization are considered violations of the Code of Student Conduct.
 Alleged violations will be adjudicated via the judicial process and/or other applicable processes (e.g., Admissions Criteria Policy, Research Misconduct Policy, Applicable Employment Policies, Civil/Criminal Processes).
+Note: Disciplinary action may be taken by the University against a student accused of violating any part of this Code or engaging in unprofessional or illegal behavior regardless of where such behavior occurs.

 - Academic dishonesty, including but not limited to taking information, tendering information, cheating, research misconduct, plagiarism, conspiracy, misrepresentation, bribery, and resume falsification.
 NOTE: Alleged research misconduct cases will be reviewed to determine if adjudication via this code or the university's "policy for responding to allegations of research misconduct" is most appropriate.